-Things have been tough over the last 18 months, with coronavirus severely restricting our ability to travel around the UK and overseas.
-Uncertainty around travel remains and that’s why it’s important to be able to book your long-awaited holidays with travel professionals you can trust.
+Things have continued to be tough over the last year, even with many travel restrictions lifting, coronavirus is still severely impacting holidays both in the UK and overseas.
+Uncertainty around travel remains and that’s why it’s more important than ever to be able to book your holidays with trusted travel professionals.
 All our Members commit to delivering high standards for their customers by signing up to ABTA’s Code of Conduct, which governs areas such as accurate advertising, fair terms of trading, changes to bookings and managing customer complaints.

-Our Members offer a wide range of holidays and their travel professionals are on hand to provide you with expert advice.
-Whether you want a week on the beach, a thrill-seeking adventure holiday or a weekend city break, they’ll help you find the perfect trip for you so you can book with confidence.
+Our Members offer a wide range of holidays and are on hand to provide you with expert advice, information and guidance.
+Whether you want a week on the beach, a thrill-seeking adventure holiday or a weekend city break, they’ll help you find the perfect trip for you, giving you all the information and advice you need so you can book and travel with confidence.

 Many travel professionals have lived in or extensively visited the destinations they advise on.
 This means they can offer an authentic insight into what a destination is like.
-They’ll also be able to explain how a holiday may differ in light of the coronavirus pandemic, including:
+They’ll also be able to explain how a holiday is likely to differ in light of the ongoing pandemic, including:

-In addition, Member travel professionals will be able to offer guidance around entry and visa requirements, particularly for travelling in Europe from 1 January 2021, after the end of the EU transition period.
+In addition, our Members will be able to offer guidance around entry and visa requirements, particularly for post-Brexit travelling in Europe.

-Package holidays sold in the UK or EEA are required by law to be financially protected.
-This means that, if your tour operator goes out of business (financially fails), you will be able to claim your money back if you are not on holiday yet or continue your holiday as planned if you are on holiday when the company fails and you may also claim to be reimbursed for the parts of the package that can no longer be provided.
+Package holidays sold in the UK are required by law to be financially protected.
+This means that, if your tour operator goes out of business (financially fails), you should be able to make a claim for your money if you are not on holiday yet, or continue your holiday as planned if you are on holiday when the company fails and you may also claim to be reimbursed for the parts of the package that can no longer be provided.

-If you book your holiday with a travel company from outside the UK or EEA, this financial protection won’t apply unless the ABTA Member has voluntarily opted to financially protect your holiday or unless a different scheme applies.
+If you book your holiday from outside the UK, this financial protection might not apply.
 You should ask your travel company whether your holiday is protected either voluntarily by the ABTA Member, or under another scheme, before you make a booking.

-Financial protection schemes for package holidays sold to customers in the UK include ABTA’s scheme, which covers non-flight-based package holidays, and the ATOL (Air Travel Organiser’s Licence) scheme which is managed by the Civil Aviation Authority (CAA) and covers flight-based package holidays.
+The financial protection arranged by tour operators for flight-based package holidays sold to customers in the UK is the ATOL (Air Travel Organiser’s Licence) scheme which is managed by the Civil Aviation Authority (CAA).

 ABTA Members may offer financial protection for travel arrangements which are not package holidays, such as accommodation only.
 Under the law, there is no requirement for them to be financially protected.